drkthng/blog-v3/_posts/2015-02-15-coding-and-more.md

 Github Pages is comparably faster than conventional web hosting services for static websites.
 But, Github cannot execute files in the server.
 So php files will not run in Github.
 But you are good to use HTML, CSS and JS.

 Jekyll static site generator is another boon to web designers to host their blogs or single page websites.
 I have created many blogs using Jekyll.
 Actually, this blog is completely generated using Jekyll!
 It is very stable.
 Uptime of the websites depends on Github Servers.
 As an established company, Github is always up.
-I have not faced any major issue so far.
-I think years ago my blogs were down for few seconds.
+I have not faced any major issues so far.
+I think years ago, one time, my blogs were down for a few seconds.

 <iframe itemscope="" class="left half video" itemprop="video" src="https://www.youtube.com/embed/bwThn0rxv7M?list=PLm_Qt4aKpfKijgP0rDH7FSJOlS9IBGbT1" frameborder="0" allowfullscreen></iframe>